AdrianDC/advanced_development_shell_tools/docs/README.md

    Project user functions : [Handlers](shtools.md)
    <br />
    XDA-Developers forum : [Thread](http://forum.xda-developers.com/-/-/-t3622382)

+ * **Archived:** This project is no longer maintained since 2020.
+   Some of its Git aliases and tools can be now found in [git-dct](https://radiandevcore.gitlab.io/tools/git-dct).

  * This project is meant to provide multiple advanced functions and shortcuts to **ease Android, Git and Linux developments**